dievision/sinicum/README.md

     end

-##### Example: Extending the translator
+##### Example: Adding new TypeTranslators
-It is possible to extend the base functionality by writing an own `translator_type`.
+It is possible to extend the base functionality by writing an own `TypeTranslator`.
-To extend the example from before, we create a new file `article_type_translator.rb` under lib/type_translators:
+To use the example from before, we create a new file `article_type_translator.rb` under lib/type_translators:

 ```
 module MyProject